 The policy observations comprise proprioceptive measurements such as base twist, gravity vector, joint positions, and joint velocities.
 The history only includes previous actions~\cite{Rudin2021}.
 Additional observations are extracted from the model-based planner, including planar coordinates of foothold positions ($xy$ coordinates), desired joint positions at touch-down time, desired contact state, and time left in the current phase.
 The latter two are per-leg quantities that fully describe the gait pattern.
 Footholds only contain planner coordinates since the height can be extracted from the height scan.

 The height scan, which is an additional part of the observation space, enables the network to anticipate a collision-free swing leg trajectory.
 In contrast to similar works, we do not construct a sparse elevation map around the base~\cite{Tsounis2020,Rudin2021} or the feet~\cite{Miki2022}.
-Instead, we sample along a line connecting the current foot position with the desired foothold (Fig.~8 A).
-This approach has several advantages: (1) The samples can be denser by only scanning terrain patches that are most relevant for the swing leg, (2) it prevents the network from extracting other information from the map, which is typically exposed to most uncertainty (e.g., occlusion, reflection, odometry drift, discretization error, etc.), and (3) it allows us to conveniently model elevation map drift as a per-foot quantity, i.e., each leg can have its own drift value.
+Instead, we sample along a line connecting the current foot position with the desired foothold (Fig.~\ref{fig:intro:title_image} A).
+This approach has several advantages: \highlight{First}, the samples can be denser by only scanning terrain patches that are most relevant for the swing leg. \highlight{Second}, it prevents the network from extracting other information from the map, which is typically exposed to most uncertainty (for instance, occlusion, reflection, odometry drift, discretization error, etc.). \highlight{Third}, it allows us to conveniently model elevation map drift as a per-foot quantity, \highlight{which means that} each leg can have its own drift value.

 We use analytical \ac{IK} to compute the desired joint positions.
 As the motion optimizer may not provide a swing trajectory, as is the case for \ac{TAMOLS}, we completely skip the swing phase.
 This means that the \ac{IK} is computed with the desired base pose and the measured foot position for a stance leg, and the target foothold for a swing leg.